hexdump/bethbeyer.me/index.md

 ---
 layout: index
 about: >-
   With a focus on identifying and building connections between often disparate partners, seeking equity in all dimensions, and especially interested in coral reefs and new mapping technologies.
-Excited about the potential of online learning communities to make a positive difference in our world.
+Excited about the potential of online learning communities.
 icon0: fab fa-twitter
 link0: https://twitter.com/gentleledge
 icon1: fa fa-envelope-open